swestmoreland/scormcloud-api-wrapper/README.md

  * `courseid` - Limit search to only registrations for the course specified by this courseid.
  * `learnerid` - Limit search to only registrations for the learner specified by this learnerid.
+ * `after` - Return registrations updated (strictly) after this timestamp.
+ * `until` - Return registrations updated up to and including this timestamp.

 ```js
 api.getRegistrationListResults(function (error, result) {